SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: Appendix

 \subsection{Model Training Details}

 The architecture of the Bayesian neural network (BNN) and deep neural network (DNN) models used in this paper are summarized in Tab.~\ref{tab:modelarchi}.
 For fair comparison, both models consist of two convolution layers and two linear layers.
 The output dimension, label\_num, in layer Linear2 is set to 10 in MNIST dataset and 62 in FEMNIST dataset.
 The BNN is implemented according to the variational Bayesian learning model in \cite{blundell2015weight} and the federated version in \cite{wang2022peer}.
+For CIFAR-10, We use the ResNet-20~\cite{he2016deep} as the backbone model for classification.
+The ResNet-20 is converted to the Bayesian neural network using Bayesian-Torch~\cite{krishnan2022bayesiantorch}.

 We set the maximum number of epochs for training to 8000.
 The batch size is set to 5, and each client trains on 5 batches in one epoch and then sends its model update to its peers for aggregation.
 For BNN models, we use an AdaM optimizer with learning rate set to 0.001.
 Other BNN implementation details are the same as \sysbase{}~\cite{wang2022peer}.
 For Trimmed Mean and Clipping, we followed similar settings as Karimireddy~\textit{et.al.}~\cite{karimireddy2020learning} and set the learning rate to 0.01 with momentum set to 0.9.
 For Zeno, we followed similar settings as Xie~\textit{et.al.}~\cite{xie2019zeno} and set the learning rate to 0.1.
 Note that, we choose SGD over AdaM optimizer to train DNN models due to its better convergence and accuracy.